IndioInc/go-autoupdate/README.md

 )

 var updater = autoupdate.Updater{
 	S3Bucket:                "company-releases-bucket", // Used for storing releases
 	AppName:                 "your-app",                // Used for namespacing your releases
 	Channel:                 "stable",                  // used for prefixing builds on S3
 	CheckInterval:           10,                        // in seconds
-	ReleasesDirectory: "releases",                // local releases directory (relative to this file) }
+	ReleasesDirectory:       "releases",                // local releases directory (relative to this file)
+	UnauthenticatedDownload: true,
+}

 func main() {